-Balancing data-driven and gut-feel approaches to decision-making is a difficult proposition.
-Managers and executives may be skeptical about relying on data that goes against their intuition in making decisions, or feel that their experience and knowledge is being discounted or ignored completely.
+Balancing data-driven and intuitive approaches to decision-making is a difficult proposition.
+Managers and executives may be skeptical about relying on data that goes against their intuition in making decisions or feel that their experience and knowledge is being discounted or ignored completely.
 As a result, they may push back against the findings of BI and analytics tools during the decision-making process.

 Getting everyone on board with business decisions can also be a challenge, particularly if the decision-making process isn't transparent and decisions aren't explained well to affected parties in an organization.
 That calls for the development of a plan for communicating about decisions internally, plus a change management strategy to deal with the effects of decisions on business operations.

 Decision-making models can also be used to avoid these various challenges by creating a structured, transparent process.